lukassnoek/introPy/intropy/week_2/psychopy_coder_part1.md

 >>> b = a ** 2
 >>> b - a
 ```

 :::

 This Python shell is very useful to debug or try out short code snippets.
 For example, if you forgot what the function `len` returns, you can for example run the command `len([1, 2])` in the Python shell to find out (spoiler: an integer).

 Finally, the last pane in the middle is PsychoPy's code editor.
 Here, you can open any plain-text file (not just Python files!) which you can modify and save.
 In practice, of course, you'll probably mostly work with Python files in this editor.
 Like most code editors, the Psychopy code editor also does some code formatting and syntax highlighting.
 One thing you'll notice is that it by default uses two spaces (in contrast to the more conventional four spaces) for indentation.

 Right now, there are probably no active files in your Psychopy code editor, so let's create one for our emotion-word Stroop task!

-:::{admonition,attention} ToDo
+:::{admonition} ToDo
+:class: attention
 Create a new Python file (*File* &rarr; *New*) and save it as `emo_stroop.py` in the `tutorials/week_2` directory.
 :::

 Although you learned in week 1 that Python files should be run in a terminal on the command line (e.g., `python emo_stroop.py`), Python files within the PsychoPy coder are actually run the same way as Builder experiments: by clicking on the big green play (&#9658;) button!

-:::{admonition,attention} ToDo
+:::{admonition} ToDo
+:class: attention
 Add some code to your `exp_stroop.py` file, e.g., `print("PsychoPy 4evah")`, and run the file.
 :::